Self-Interacting Dark Matter With a Neutrinophilic Scalar Mediator: Introduction

 The best-motivated theories of physics beyond the Standard Model, supersymmetric extensions of the SM, yield weakly interacting cold dark matter candidates at the weak scale \cite{Jungman:1995df}, and a great deal of effort has been focused on searching for such dark matter candidates.
 However, many recent astrophysical observations have cast doubt on these models, since these models appear to be in tension with various observations of the inner halos of galaxies.
 This has led to the suggestion that dark matter in fact has large self interactions, and self-interacting dark matter can indeed solve many of these problems. \cite{Bernal:2015ova,Balducci:2017vwg,Ren:2018jpt}.
 In light of these small scale structure observations, it is of great interest to consider models of dark matter coupled to a light boson, like a dark photon \cite{Holdom:1985ag,Morrissey:2009ur} or dark higgs \cite{Patt:2006fw,MarchRussell:2008yu} which can produce a large dark matter scattering cross section.

 In this work, we will examine the phenomenology of a simplified model of fermionic dark matter coupled to a light complex scalar $\phi$ carrying lepton number 2.
-We call this field the ``majoron'' because if it had a vacuum expectation value, it would induce a majorana mass term for the neutrinos \cite{Chikashige:1980ui,Zee:1980ai,Schechter:1981cv,Babu:1988ki} (often the majoron is taken to refer to the phase of this field alone).
-If the majoron is long-lived, it may itself be the dark matter \cite{Rothstein:1992rh,Berezinsky:1993fm,Lattanzi:2007ux,Bazzocchi:2008fh,Frigerio:2011in,Lattanzi:2013uza,Queiroz:2014yna,Dutra:2015vca,Wang:2016vfj,Garcia-Cely:2017oco,Rojas:2017sih,Brune:2018sab}, but in this work we consider the case of a short-lived majoron.
-The majoron can then mediate interactions between the dark matter and the Standard Model; this is therefore the ``majoron portal''.

 Such a light particle might be visible through its interactions with the Standard Model.
 Dark sector particles may be produced in colliders and found through their missing energy signatures \cite{ATLAS:2012ky,Aad:2012awa,Aad:2012fw,Chatrchyan:2012me,Chatrchyan:2012tea,Goodman:2010ku, Zhou:2013fla}, they may scatter off of SM detector constituents to produce an observable recoil \cite{Aprile:2018dbl}, or they may annihilate or decay to produce a flux of energetic SM particles \cite{Aartsen:2017ulx}.
 Finally, a model of dark matter must satisfy the combined constraints of all applicable laboratory tests and predict a cosmological abundance consistent with observations \cite{Aghanim:2018eyx}.

-As we show in the next section, the majoron portal model is a completely viable model of dark matter.
+As we show in the next section, the neutrinophilic scalar portal model is a completely viable model of dark matter.
 The appropriate relic density is obtained through the coupling of the dark matter to the neutrinos.
 Other constraints are weak; indeed, such a model is hard to constrain, since even a very light scalar coupled only to the neutrinos and dark matter has relatively few signals \cite{Campo:2017nwh,Primulando:2017kxf}

 We also analyze the case when there are further interactions between the light scalar and the quarks of the Standard Model.
 The symmetries force such couplings to be nonrenormalizable.
 The interactions facilitated by these nonrenormalizable operators can be probed by colliders and direct detection experiments.
 We show that the current bounds on these interactions are very weak, even if the mediator is very light.
-This then shows that the majoron portal can naturally accommodate self interacting dark matter, over a wide range of dark matter and mediator masses.
+This then shows that the neutrinophilic scalar portal can naturally accommodate self interacting dark matter, over a wide range of dark matter and mediator masses.